apoorvasomanima2025-a11y/eco6810-unemployment-predictor/CHARTER.md

 *Write here:*

-The baseline model will predict the mean CO₂ emissions per capita for all observations in the training dataset, regardless of GDP per capita, urbanization, or industrial output.
-The baseline model's out-of-sample R² is expected to be approximately 0.00, and the exact value will be computed before building the predictive model using the training data.
+The baseline model predicts the global mean unemployment rate (computed on the training set) for every country-year observation in the test set, regardless of GDP, FDI, urbanisation, or any other predictor.
+This is a zero-information forecast.

+Expected baseline out-of-sample R²: ≈ 0.00 (by construction of the mean-prediction baseline) The exact value will be computed and written to outputs/baseline_metric.json before any regression or machine learning model is built.

 ## 5. Falsifiable hypothesis

 One sentence the data can prove wrong.
 A sign, a threshold, or a rank ordering.
 Not "we will analyse X" — "X will be greater than Y by at least Z".

 *Write here:*
-Countries in the middle income quartile (Q2 or Q3) will have CO₂ emissions per capita at least 1.5 metric tons higher than countries in the lowest income quartile (Q1), and countries in the highest income quartile (Q4) will have CO₂ emissions per capita no higher than those in Q3 — consistent with an inverted-U relationship.
+Countries with GDP per capita growth above the global median in a given year will have unemployment rates at least 1.5 percentage points lower than countries with GDP per capita growth below the global median in that same year, after controlling for year fixed effects.
+This is a directional, threshold-based, falsifiable claim grounded in Okun's Law — the well-established empirical relationship between output growth and unemployment.
+If the data show a difference smaller than 1.5 pp, or the wrong sign, the hypothesis is falsified.

 ## 6. Data sources and access plan